-Kristina holds degrees from Mannes College, the New School for Music and the University of Illinois at Urbana-Champaign, summa cum laude.
-While in Illinois she earned the Sara de Mundo Lo award for Outstanding Opera Performance for her portrayal of Sally Goodkin in Joseph Turrin’s The Scarecrow and as a soprano soloist in Leonard Bernstein’s Mass.
-She is an award winner with the American Prize Competition, the Philharmonic Society of Arlington’s Yong Artist Competition, and the Metrowest Opera Competition, and a Grant Award Recipient from the Schuyler Foundation for Career Bridges.
+Kristina holds degrees from Mannes College and the University of Illinois at Urbana-Champaign (summa cum laude).
+She is an award winner with the Ziering-Conlon Art Song Competition, American Prize Competition, the Philharmonic Society of Arlington’s Young Artist Competition, the MetroWest Opera Competition, and the Schuyler Foundation for Career Bridges.

 She joins BCI in Saratoga Springs for her third season on the faculty.